 Each emergency address can have a geo code (latitude and longitude) associated with it.
-These geo codes are used in some countries to assist in routing emergency calls with dynamic locations.
+These geo codes are used in some countries/regions to assist in routing emergency calls with dynamic locations.

 If you define an emergency address by using the address map search feature in the Teams admin center, the geo code is automatically associated with an emergency address.
 You can also associate geo codes with an address if you define the address by using PowerShell.

 Microsoft recommends that you create emergency addresses by using the map search feature in Teams admin center, which will ensure that the addresses are formatted, validated, and have the appropriate geo codes.

 To assign an emergency location to a network identifier for dynamic emergency calling, the emergency address must contain an appropriate geo code.